-- Keeping Our People Safe
+Keeping Our People Safe

 In manufacturing, safety is the foundation for creating a culture that puts people first.
-Since 2013, Wastequip has improved safety performance year over year.
-While we celebrate our success, we always strive toward a goal of zero safety incidents and continue to improve our processes and routinely track performance.
+We strive toward a goal of zero safety incidents and continue to improve our processes and routinely track performance.

-We publish all incidents, in our Environmental Health and Safety (EHS) resource dashboard, which immediately alerts leadership, EHS personnel, and those who could be affected by a similar issue.
+We publish all incidents in our Environmental Health and Safety (EHS) resource dashboard, which immediately alerts leadership, EHS personnel, and those who could be affected by a similar issue.
 Our response-from routine follow-up to launching safety alerts and revised best practices to immediately stopping work and standing down to remove the hazard-matches the issue's severity.
-Our executive leaders review safety data at the beginning of every monthly financial review for every division, and our Board reviews the same data at each quarterly meeting.
+Our executive leaders review safety data at the beginning of every monthly financial review for every division, and our Board reviews the same data at each guarterly meeting.